ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   universal_access
-    Level of universal access authority given to a user profile.
+    Specifies the level of universal access authority assigned for the connection.

     | **required**: False
     | **type**: str